kgotsosm/kgotsosm/README.md

 <p>:books: - Working on cloud skills and always growing knowledge in JavaScript, Python and SQL</p>

-Focused on creating intuitive software applications that empower users by leveraging a number of technologies to acheive this based on the specific project needs and exploring new technologies along the way.
+Focused on creating intuitive software applications that empower users and exploring new technologies along the way.

+When my hands aren't on the keyboard I enjoy watching a range of sports with friends and being outdoors.

 - Reach me on: 📫 kgotsom@protonmail.com